aperger/service-template/README.md

 ### Resource Server with Spring Boot OAuth 2.0
 ##### (micro-service)

-Sample resource server secured with OAuth 2.0/OpenID.
+A sample resource server in service-template directory, which is secured with OAuth 2.0/OpenID:
-- The current configuration uses a Keycloak Authorization server
+- The current configuration uses two authorization server (the URL's are hardcoded)
+  - Keycloak
+  - Microsoft Online/Live
 - The CORS is fully enabled (all sources, all method)
 - Open API 3.0 (with Swagger UI) is available, these URL's are publicly available
-- a GitHub action is responsible to deploy the service into Azure, the event is starting when we push changes into `main` branch
+- a GitHub action is responsible to deploy the service into Azure, the event is starting when we push changes into `main` branch.

 It is possible to run this service locally.
-The URL of authorization server need change:
+In the current solution we have only one configurable item in the application.
+We need to set a valid client id of the registered appliucation of Azure, which uses this resource.
+This value is store in AZURE_CLIENT_ID enviroment variable.

 ```yaml
 spring: